js-data-tools/js-helpers/docs/ref/modules.md

 ▸ **isEmptyMap**<`K`, `V`\>(`input`): `boolean`

-Checks if given map is null / undefined or contains no elements
+Check if the given map is null / undefined or contains no elements.

 **`Since`**